lulingliu/EAI/README.md

 ![Graphical Abstract](Results/Figures/GraphicalAbstract.jpg)

+More details will be available after some necessary reviews and revisions.

 ## Dataset
 Liu, L., & Cao, X. (2024).
 A long-term global population proportion with access to electricity dataset (SDG 7.1.1) from 1992 to 2022 based on nighttime light remote sensing (1.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.14018079